silexlabs/www.silex.me-2020/pages/blog/silex-v3-kick-off.md

   Hoyau">Alex Hoyau</a>, the official maintainer of Silex since 2009</p><h1>Silex
   v3 in 2023</h1><p>Silex website builder v1 was released as open source in 2009 and download a million times, then silex v2 in 2010 was made an online tool and a downloadable app.
-It is time in 2022 for the v3.
-Every major release means a major rewrite with new tech, no backward compatibility, a new paradigm.</p><p>Today I''m aiming at a free and open source alternative to Webflow, WordPress Elementor/Divi.</p><h2>What is in the v3</h2><p>I have been the dev behind all versions, I wrote 99% of the code and I have hold the vision from the start - and 2009 was before wix, 2010 was before no-code.</p><p>Today I envision Silex as the bridge between 2 worlds: <strong>no-code</strong>
+It is time in 2023 for the v3 to rise.
+Every major release means a major rewrite with new tech, a new paradigm.</p><p>Today I''m aiming at a free and open source alternative to Webflow, WordPress Elementor/Divi.</p><h2>What is in the v3</h2><p>I have been the dev behind all versions, I wrote 99% of the code and I have hold the vision from the start - and 2009 was before wix, 2010 was before no-code.</p><p>Today I envision Silex as the bridge between 2 worlds: <strong>no-code</strong> and <strong>JAMStack/static/serverless</strong>.
-  and <strong>JAMStack/static/serverless</strong>.
   It will offer as a free and open source software (MPL) all the key features of Webflow with these components:</p><ol><li><p>A drag and drop web design tool, showing all the CSS features in a class-based style manager - that is the no-code part</p></li><li><p>An integration with any <a href="https://jamstack.org/headless-cms/" title="Headless CMS">headless CMS</a> - such as directus or strapi, to visually design your website with real data</p></li><li><p>Integration with <a href="https://jamstack.org/generators/" title="Static site generators">static site generators</a>: components which transparently generate snipets of templates <a href="https://ejs.co/" title="EJS template">(ejs</a>,
   <a href="https://liquidjs.com/" title="Liquidjs templates">liquidjs</a>, <a href="https://twig.symfony.com/"